Are you trying to understand the difference between impressions vs. reach and how they affect your marketing strategy?

 Metrics Watch is the best marketing reporting tool on the market.
 It has a drag and drop builder which allows you to quickly and easily compile your reports–even if you have limited tech skills.

-With Metrics Watch, you can pull data from all of your favorite social media platforms such as:
+With Metrics Watch, you can pull data from all of your favorite social media platforms, including:

 This allows you to compile all of your KPIs into one consolidated marketing report.
 And once you’ve built it, you can send the report directly to your team or client’s inbox on a daily, weekly, or monthly basis.